nickest14/Leetcode-golang/README.md

 #### 2914.
 Minimum Number of Changes to Make Binary String Beautiful
 #### 2924.
 Find Champion II
 #### 2938.
 Separate Black and White Balls
+#### 2962.
+Count Subarrays Where Max Element Appears at Least K Times
 #### 2981.
 Find Longest Special Substring That Occurs Thrice I
 #### 3011.
 Find if Array Can Be Sorted
 #### 3043.
 Find the Length of the Longest Common Prefix